chriskim2273/Stony-Brook-Verification-Bot/README.md

 ****(MAKE SURE TO MAKE THE BOT'S ROLE HIGHER/ABOVE THE ROLES YOU WANT IT TO ASSIGN, OTHERWISE, IT WON'T CAUSE IT CAN'T!)****
 ## Discord Bot Invite

-*The bot is currently under re-development...
-When it is finished, the `readme.md` will be updated with the invite link.*
+*The bot is currently not being hosted...
+There are plans for re-development for increased security.*